 An abandoned water well is potentially a conduit between the ground surface and an underground aquifer, a water-bearing layer of sand and gravel or porous or fractured bedrock.
 Ground water can be contaminated if floodwater, farm wastes, or spilled chemicals are able to flow down from the surface through or around the casing of an abandoned well.
-To limit ground water contamination, the 1988 Indiana water well drilling statute, Indiana Code 25-39, requires abandoned wells to be sealed at the surface or plugged with impervious materials.
+To limit ground water contamination, the 1988 Indiana water well drilling and pump installation statute, Indiana Code 25-39, requires abandoned wells to be sealed at the surface or plugged with impervious materials.
 Plugging prevents the migration of gases, liquids, and solids up or down the well.
 Detailed requirements for plugging are in Rule 10 of the well drilling regulations in the Indiana Administrative Code, 312 IAC 13.

-Time of non-use is the usual way to define an abandoned well.
-If the original purpose and use of the well have been discontinued for more than five (5) years, the well is abandoned.
+Time of non-use is the usual way to define an abandoned water well.
+If the original purpose and use of the well have been discontinued for more than five (5) years, the well is considered abandoned.
 A well is also abandoned, by definition, if it is in such a state of disrepair that using it to obtain ground water is impractical or a health hazard.

 The statute requires a well to be plugged within one year after it is abandoned.
 Under the statute's definition of abandonment, this could be nearly six years after use of the well was discontinued.
 The Division of Water urges well owners who decide to discontinue use of their wells to plug them immediately (this is not necessary for temporary non-use due to real estate transactions or part-year residencies).
 Many well drillers offer to plug an old well after they install a replacement well.